appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 The code transforms each item in the `getdata` array by using the `map()` function to create a new object with a `label` and `value` property, both set to the country value of each object in the array.

 ## Access selected options
-If you want to retrieve the selected values from a Multiselect widget and bind them to other widgets or JavaScript objects, you can use the following properties:
+If you want to retrieve the selected values from a Multiselect widget and bind them to other widgets or JavaScript functions, you can use the following properties:

 * **selectedOptionValues**: This property returns the value of the selected options in the Multiselect widget.
-It updates automatically when the user selects a new option.

 * **selectedOptionLabels**: This property returns the label of the selected options in the Multiselect widget.

+Both properties, `selectedOptionValues` and `selectedOptionLabels`, update automatically when the user selects or deselects a new option in the Multiselect widget.

 ---
 **Example**: suppose you want to filter the table data based on the user-selected countries from a Multiselect widget.